rajathpanta/INFM600/README.md

 The idea of analyzing the dataset is to find out if there is significant relationship between the well- being index of a state and the median household income.
 We are willing to find out if the well-being index of a state increases will there be an increase in the median household income.

+* The R script is included in the attachment.

 -----------
 Conclusions
 -----------